FelixOnline/v2/content/articles/2011-12-1-drop-in-university-applications.md

 subtitle: >
   Latest figures reveal further lack of interest in UK university applications
 date: "2011-12-01 21:16:05 +0000"

 # Attributes from Felix Online V1
 id: "1885"
 old_path: /news/1885/drop-in-university-applications
 aliases:
  - /news/1885/drop-in-university-applications
+imported: true
+comments:
+ - The actual figures are not too worrying we are up on Oversea students and EU applications seem fairly steady although slightly downAlthough home student applications are down Imperial is doing well compared to the sector averageI also suspect that more applicants this year will take gap years compared to last year  because of the fee changeInterestingly on Admissions people might want to read Scotts blog on postqualification admissions massive plug httpswwwunionicacukblogs20111114postqualificationadmissionspqas

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true